CarInsurance.com Insights

-• A salvage title indicates a vehicle was declared a total loss, while a rebuilt title means the car has been repaired and is roadworthy.
+• A salvage title means a car was declared a total loss; a rebuilt title means it’s been repaired and passed a state inspection, making it roadworthy again.

-• Cars with rebuilt titles typically have a lower market value—20% to 40% less than vehicles with clean titles.
+• Cars with rebuilt titles typically sell for 20% to 40% less than comparable clean-title vehicles, according to Kelley Blue Book.

 What is a salvage title?

-“Companies do it for economic reasons,” Suarez says.
+“Companies do it for economic reasons,” said David Suarez, former business development manager at Mercury Insurance.

 What’s the difference between a salvage title and a rebuilt title?